5 Creating and sharing content

 • Key principles on creating educational videos from Edutopia (LINK) and TechSmith (LINK)

-• guidelines, from Vanderbilt University.
+• Cognitive load theory guidelines, from Vanderbilt University.
 LINK

 • Technology involved, from Shopify.
 LINK